The role of social capital and structural arrangements in explaining intercompetitor behavior

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Barnir, Anat, "The role of social capital and structural arrangements in explaining intercompetitor behavior" (1998).
 Business Administration - Dissertations.
-Paper 57.
+57.